-Having into account that $C^\alpha(X)$ is identified with the space of Lipschitz function with the equivalent metric $d(\cdot,\cdot)^\alpha$ on $X$, according to~\cite[Prop.~3.1 and Prop.~2.2]{HH:01}, we immediately get as a consequence of Theorem~\ref{thmA} and~\cite[Thm.~A' and B']{HH:01} the following results:
+Taking into account that $C^\alpha(X)$ is identified with the space of Lipschitz functions with the equivalent metric $d(\cdot,\cdot)^\alpha$ on $X$, according to~\cite[Prop.~3.1 and Prop.~2.2]{HH:01}, we immediately get as a consequence of Theorem~\ref{thmA} and \cite[Thm.~A' and B']{HH:01} the following results:

 \begin{maincor}[Central limit theorem of mixed type] Under the assumption of Theorem~\ref{thmA}, if $\phi \in C^\alpha(X)$ satisfies $\int \phi\, d\mu_i=0$ for all $i=1,\dots,r$, then, for any probability measure $\nu$ on $X$,